lukaszwilisowski/strict-type-mapper/README.md

 ### 2.5 Partial mapping

+In principle you should map all properties, to make sure the types are correct.
+If you want to make some properties optional, add `?` to their type definition (for both `Source` and `Target` types).

-Use it when you want to map only a subset of properties.
+In rare cases when you want to map a **subtype** of `Source`, use Pick type or create a dedicated subset type, as shown here:

 ```typescript
 export type PartialAnimal = Pick<AnimalObject, 'name' | 'name2' | 'name3' | 'nameNullable' | 'age'>;